 - I have attended Creative Writing courses and was an active member of a writers’ group for a period of time.
-This has motivated me to further hone my writing skills, and to create wonderful stories, based on real life, people I meet and from the vast well of imagination.
+This has motivated me to further hone my writing skills, driving me to create wonderful stories based on real life, and from the vast well of my imagination.

 Over the years, I have produced research papers, short stories in Chinese magazines in early years and most recently the completion of my “Journey to the West” trilogy in English: The Same Moon, Trials of Life and Land of Hope.

 Travelling opens my mind and energises my spirits, elevating my soul to new heights.
 I am thrilled with the great opportunity to interact with people from different races and cultures.
 There are so many fascinating customs and peoples in this wonderful world, and so much to learn each day.
-Experiencing them first hand is a privilege and sharing the vast wealth of such experience and knowledge are even more gratifying.
+Experiencing them first hand is a privilege and sharing the vast wealth of such experience and knowledge is truly gratifying.

 How did I begin my journey in writing my first book?